tomasherceg/dotvvm-docs/Pages/control-development-code-only-controls.md

 ## Basics

-All controls in `DotVVM` derive from `DotvvmControl` class.
+All controls in `DotVVM` derive from the `DotvvmControl` class.
 This base class provides only basic functionality and _it is not a good base class to inherit directly_ for most purposes.

 The most useful class to be derived from is `HtmlGenericControl`.
 It is prepared to render one HTML element (which can contain child elements of course).
-Most built-in controls in **DotVVM** derive from `HtmlGenericControl` class.
+Most built-in controls in **DotVVM** derive from the `HtmlGenericControl` class.

 ## Creating Code-only Control